GW Men's Rowing

 Major: International Affairs (Security Policy)

-Andrew rowed for Three Rivers Rowing Association, at GW he stroked the Freshman 8 in 2021–22, the 3V in 2023 which placed 2nd at ACRA, and the 2V in fall 2023.
-He later rowed 2-seat of the 2V in spring 2023 which finished 2nd at MARC.
-He previously worked with the Croatian mission to the World Bank.
+Andrew rowed for Three Rivers Rowing Association in high school.
+At GW, he stroked the Freshman 8+ in 2021–22, stroked the 3V8+ in 2023 to 2nd at ACRA, and stroked the 2V8+ in the fall of 2023.
+He later rowed in two-seat of the 2V8+ in the spring of 2024 placing 2nd at MARC.
+He previously worked with the Croatian Mission to the World Bank.
 His hobbies include cycling and tennis.

 Mark Peoples